 In pondering the dilemma "where are all the regional jails?", I reflect back on the support that I felt since my arrival twelve years ago and recognize that such support, critical cooperation, unified management philosophy, proportionate sharing of costs, cooperation from judicial authorities, a centralized transportation system and a jail location that now can boast that its neighbors have increased property values was the result of courage, relationships and leadership.
 If the model and process are used correctly, the process can be simplified and replicated.

-Jim Dennis, the current Executive Director of CCNO, wrote a 1998 article entitled "Cooperation Works."
+Jim Dennis, former Executive Director of CCNO, wrote a 1998 article entitled "Cooperation Works."
 This article is also available by clicking on the link provided.

 Ohio's enabling legislation for regional jails is Section 307.93 of the Ohio Revised Code.
 Click on this link for a copy of the enabling legislation .